 - Combined occurrence of the aforementioned anomalies

-- Precision of chromosome analysis: Exact determination of breakpoints, exact characterization of cytogenetically recognizable gains and losses.
+- Precision of chromosome analysis: Detailed breakpoint definition, characterization of the material in cytogenetically recognizable gains and losses

-- Clarification of balanced chromosomal structural changes in patients with non-specific dysmorphic features.
+Clarification of apparently balanced chromosomal structural changes with unspecific dysmorphic features

 - Clarification of genomic rearrangements (e.g. marker chromosomes).

 Array CGH analysis can detect much smaller deviations (microdeletions and duplications) in the patient's genome than conventional chromosome analysis.
 Using conventional chromosome analysis, structural genomic changes can be detected in only 3 to 4 percent of patients with developmental delays.
 Molecular cytogenetic techniques such as subtelomer FISH (fluorescence in situ hybridization) showed a further slight improvement in the detection rate.
 While FISH diagnostics is used to analyse specific regions for microdeletion/ duplication syndromes, array CGH can be used to detect changes at (almost) any location in the genome.
 In up to 20% of patients, array CGH analysis can be used to detect causal changes.

 In addition to the resolution of unclear cases of mental retardation and rare syndromic disease patterns, array CGH can also be used to specify the gains and losses already detected by chromosome analysis by exact breakpoint determination, thus enabling a more precise genotype-phenotype correlation.